dborah123/remesher-3d/README.md

 **10 Iterations:**
 ![10,10](remesher-3d/10,10.png)
 Given an input of 10 iterations, one can notices a decrease in the quality of the overall form of the sphere.
-This algorithm does npt account for the original shape of the mesh necessarily.
+This algorithm does not account for the original shape of the mesh necessarily.

 **Conclusion**
 This algorithm works well on a limited scale.
-Yet as more iterations occur, the diregard for the original shape is apparent.
+Yet as more iterations occur, the disregard for the original shape is apparent.
 If I had to do this again, I would go through the vertices after and align them with the analyical function somehow.